botkop/numsca/README.md

 is written in python.
 This library helps me to quickly translate python and numpy code to my favorite language.

-I hope you will find it as useful as I do.
+I hope you find it useful.

 Pull requests welcome.